dkedyk/SmartInvesting/README.md

 Please see the README tab of the spreadsheet for more information.
 This spreadsheet currently contains data from an imaginary sample family.
 Enter your data in the FamilyData tab to use.

-Github seems to have a bug in downloading the spreadsheet--the best way to get it is to download the entire repository.
+Github seems to have a bug in downloading the spreadsheet--"view raw" may work, otherwise the best way to get it is to download the entire repository.